eraeco/party.lol/README.md

  ## Legal

+Openly licensed under Zlib / MIT / Apache 2.0.

+Created with ♥ by ERA, Mark Nadal, the GUN team, and many amazing contributors.

 You agree to the [Terms of Use](https://docs.google.com/document/d/1rw_FR8DE1acqfMaBg20EhocGYdHYcYlSoFbpk9r2Ls0) if you install the extension.
 This is so we don't get sued.